Article Contents

 - Birmingham History Forum Discussion boards with loads of info on resources and particular interests.

 - Trace your ancestors in Birmingham, from Midland Ancestors (previously known as Birmingham and Midland Society for Genealogy and Heraldry).
 Also has resources for Staffordshire, Worcestershire and Warwickshire.
+Ancestors of Birmingham also has transcriptions of parish registers for some areas.

 - Birmingham Burial Records from the city council.